- Education and Science»

 Diary of a Scared Black Woman

 A hurricane was coming, and it was a big one.
 That day, it didn’t really matter what anyone thought.
-What mattered was what Houstonians were hearing that day.
-"Get out of town” is essentially what we were hearing over and over again on all our local TV news channels.
-Could it have had something to do with “selective perception?”
-Were we simply hearing what we chose to hear?
+What mattered was what Houstonians were hearing.
+"Get out of town” is essentially what was being conveyed, over and over again, from all our local TV news channels.
+Were we hearing them correctly?
+Were they actually saying it was time for us all to go?
+Or, could it have been “selective perception, on our part?”
+Were we simply hearing the parts of the broadcasts we chose to hear?
 It didn't matter.
-Because, in the final analysis what registered with us was the need for speed in evacuating the city of Houston, Texas, as well as some of its nearby surrounding suburbs.
-The year was 2005, and we’d recently seen the damage that wrecked homes and lives that was called Hurricane Katrina, and we didn’t intend to take any chances with our own lives.
+Because, in the final analysis what was registering with us was the need for speed in evacuating the city of Houston, Texas, as well as some of its nearby surrounding suburbs.
+The year was 2005, and we’d recently seen all the devastation and damage that wrecked homes and lives.
+A storm called Hurricane Katrina was still on all our minds, and we didn’t intend to take any chances with our lives.

 “A category-five hurricane is coming your way,” we kept hearing news reporters say again and again as we flipped through the television channels.
 "Should I stay or should I go?" became the question on the mind of every person in the general vicinity of Houston.
 Millions of people had to find their own answer to the question, and since we all faced different challenges in terms of our personal and business commitments, no one could really help anyone else make this important decision.

 It was September, and I had recently moved back to Houston from the L.A. area.
 I was living at my sister’s home temporarily, with her and her family.
 As the news continued to break into regularly scheduled programming, neither my sister nor I could seem to tear ourselves away from the big TV in the family room.